puppetlabs/puppetlabs-postgresql/REFERENCE.md

 The third parameter is an order offset, so you can start the order at an arbitrary starting point.

-Returns: `Any`
+Returns: `Any` This function accepts an array of strings that are pg_hba.conf rules.
+It

 ### postgresql_escape

 Type: Ruby 3.x API

-Safely escapes a string using $$ using a random tag which should be consistent
+The postgresql_escape function.

 #### `postgresql_escape()`

-Safely escapes a string using $$ using a random tag which should be consistent
+The postgresql_escape function.

-Returns: `Any`
+Returns: `Any` Safely escapes a string using $$ using a random tag which should be consistent

 ### postgresql_password

 Type: Ruby 3.x API

-Returns the postgresql password hash from the clear text username / password.
+The postgresql_password function.

 #### `postgresql_password()`

-Returns the postgresql password hash from the clear text username / password.
+The postgresql_password function.

-Returns: `Any`
+Returns: `Any` Returns the postgresql password hash from the clear text username / password.

 ## Tasks